R567-1. Purpose: To establish policies and standards for internal audit departments within the Utah System of Higher Education (USHE).

 4.9.
 Audit Committee Responsibilities: The audit committee shall adhere to responsibilities established in the Utah Internal Audit Act and R565, Audit Committees.

 4.10.
-Coordination of System-Wide Audits: Under the direction of the Regent Audit Subcommittee, the Commissioner of Higher Education and institution presidents shall coordinate assignments to conduct system-wide internal audits.
+Coordination of System-Wide Audits: Under the direction of the Board of Higher Education Audit Subcommittee, the Commissioner of Higher Education and institution presidents shall coordinate assignments to conduct system-wide internal audits.

 4.11.
-Special Audits Directed by the Commissioner: Under the direction of the Regent Audit Subcommittee, the Commissioner may schedule and conduct an audit at an institution, separately or in cooperation with a resident chief audit executive.
-(See State Board of Regents Bylaw R120-22.214.171.124.)
+Special Audits Directed by the Commissioner: Under the direction of the Board of Higher Education Audit Subcommittee, the Commissioner may schedule and conduct an audit at an institution, separately or in cooperation with a resident chief audit executive.
+(See Board of Higher Education Bylaw R120-188.8.131.52.)

 4.12.
-Audit Notification: The institution’s vice president of finance or chief audit executive shall promptly notify the Board of Regents audit director regarding apparent fraud or misconduct with any of the following attributes:
+Audit Notification: The institution’s vice president of finance or chief audit executive shall promptly notify the Board of Higher Education audit director regarding apparent fraud or misconduct with any of the following attributes:

 4.12.1. significant embezzlement, theft, or other fraud;